 However, the rest, perhaps the majority, aren’t the least bothered about the academia, or their perception in the academia — they are full-throttle happiness salesmen.
 For these guys, the venture usually starts with the publishing of a book that is promoted to the extreme via all the top advertising channels.
 This announces the birth of a science-backed coaching star.
 You shouldn’t be surprised to know that a few of these books are authored by ghosts.

 But my heart goes out to the sincerest ones there.
-Those dedicate their lives to academia, take the peer-thrown barbs, engage patiently with the general public, be part of free lectures and social initiatives, write amazing books that will easily stand the test of time, and give a hoot to the companies.
+Those dedicate their lives to academia, take the peer-thrown barbs, engage patiently with the public, be part of free lectures and social initiatives, write amazing books that will easily stand the test of time, and give a hoot to the companies.
 I just have to mention one name in that league there — Scott Barry Kaufman.
-Just visit his resource page and catch up a few of his works — you will be blown away by the amazing depths of his work on creativity, intelligence and imagination.
+Just visit his resource page and catch up a few of his works — it will blow you away by the amazing depths of his work on creativity, intelligence and imagination.

-What positive psychology has done for psychology is small scale compared what it has done for the entrepreneurial psychologists.
+What positive psychology has done for psychology is small scale compared to what it has done for the entrepreneurial psychologists.
 They can now beat the whole coaching industry down with science on their side.
 They are the coaching industry’s new rockstars.
 A few of them are even going the Tony Robbins way — brilliant fireworks, thumping music, dancing girls, high-wire acrobatics.

 You know what a gawker is?
 A gawker is a person who stares stupidly at a spectacle without much of any intelligent awareness.

 That’s what I am – a gawker.
-Not even a front-row seated concert goer who sing along in unnoticeable tones just 20 feet from stardom.
+Not even a front-row seated concert goer who sings along in unnoticeable tones just 20 feet from stardom.
 Just a gawker.
-So, take no offence at this cheeky post; it’s just noise.
+So, take no offense at this cheeky post; it’s just noise.

 √ A Courteous Call: If You Enjoyed this, Please Share it on Facebook or Twitter or LinkedIn below.